verdaux/BookNotes/Phrases/Insults.md

 - [ ] Don't let my knowledge get in the way of your confidence.
 - [ ] I can explain it to you but unfortunately I can't understand it for you.
 - [ ] I've been called worse by better people.
+- [ ] You owe an apology to every tree for the oxygen you breathe.